-Fraud information may also come from fraud prevention agencies
+Fraud information may also come from FPAs

-Credit information comes from information on applications to banks, building societies, credit card companies etc and also from the conduct of those accounts
+Credit information comes from information on applications to banks, building societies, credit card companies etc. and also from the conduct of those accounts

-Q: How will I know if my information is to be sent to a CRA or FPA?
+Q: How will I know if my personal information is to be sent to a CRA or FPA?

-You will be told when you apply for an account if your application data is to be supplied.
+A: You will be told when you apply for an account if your application personal information is to be supplied.
 The next section of this leaflet will tell you how, when and why we will search at CRAs and FPAs and what we will do with the information we obtain from them.
 We will also tell you if we plan to send payment history information on you or your business, if you have one, to CRAs.
 You can ask at any time the name of CRAs and FPAs.

-We and other organisations want to make the best possible decisions we can, in order to make sure that you, or your business, will be able to repay us.
+A: We and other organisations want to make the best possible decisions we can, in order to make sure that you, or your business, will be able to repay us.
 Some organisations may also use the information to check your identity.
 In this way we can ensure that we all make responsible decisions.
 At the same time we also want to make decisions quickly and easily and, by using up to date information, provided electronically, we are able to make the most reliable and fair decisions possible.

-No, access to your information is very strictly controlled and only those that are entitled to do so, may see it.
+A: No, access to your information is very strictly controlled and only those that are entitled to do so, may see it.
 Usually that will only be with your agreement or (very occasionally) if there is a legal requirement.